About

 • All meeting spaces are public, accessible, and open to all, thereby enhancing an atmosphere of openness, clear boundaries, and accountability.

-Also new this year, the School has invested in REACH, the leading student life management system for schools, to help account for boarding and day student presence on campus.
+Also new in 2024-25, Miss Hall’s invested in REACH, the leading student life management system for schools, to help account for boarding and day student presence on campus.
 With the REACH software, students sign in and sign out of campus electronically, and faculty and staff can easily and efficiently see which members of their dorm are off campus and when they are due to return.

-For 2024-25, we have partnered with UWill, a network of licensed therapists who provide students mental health and wellness support 24/7/365 via telehealth, expanding availability and enabling quick access to counselors outside of the School and beyond MHS counseling hours.
+For the 2024-25 school year, we partnered with UWill, a network of licensed therapists who provide students mental health and wellness support 24/7/365 via telehealth, expanding availability and enabling quick access to counselors outside of the School and beyond MHS counseling hours.
 With a goal of eliminating all barriers to care, UWill counselors reflect the identities of all MHS students and can work with them in their native languages.

 All Miss Hall’s School employees are mandated reporters for any student under the age of 18.
 We are required by law to report sexual assault and misconduct to the Massachusetts Department of Children and Families.